voucherifyio/voucherify-java-sdk/docs/VouchersApi.md

 # **updateVouchersInBulk**
 > VouchersUpdateInBulkResponseBody updateVouchersInBulk(vouchersUpdateInBulkItemRequestBody)

-Update Vouchers in bulk
+Update Vouchers in Bulk

-Use this endpoint to update specific metadata parameters for each code, respectively.
-You can update each codes metadata property separately.     - Update up to **100 records** in one request. - Upserts are not supported.    🚧     Currently only **metadata** updates are supported.
-This API request starts a process that affects Voucherify data in bulk.
-In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
-However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
-When there is a list of vouchers generation scheduled, then they will all have the IN_PROGRESS status shortly.
-This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
-The result will return the async ID.
-You can verify the status of your request via this API request.
+Updates specific metadata parameters for each code, respectively, in one asynchronous operation.
+The request can include up to **10 MB** of data.
+Upserts are not supported.  🚧    Currently, only **metadata** updates are supported.
+The response returns a unique asynchronous action ID.
+Use this ID in the query paramater of the GET Async Action endpoint to check, e.g.: - The status of your request (in queue, in progress, done, or failed) - Resources that failed to be updated - The report file with details about the update This API request starts a process that affects Voucherify data in bulk.
+In the case of small jobs (like bulk update), the request is put into a queue and processed when every other bulk request placed in the queue prior to this request is finished.

 ### Example
 ```java